 - 1. Discuss in detail the civil war in Yugoslavia followed by the call for independence by Slovenia, Croatia and Bosnia-Herzegovina. - 2.
 Trace the main course of the Yugoslav war. - 3.
-In the backdrop of the Serb-Croat War and the conflict in Bosnia-Herzegovina, how crucial was the role of the international agencies, especially the UN?

-- 1. Discuss the impact of the civil war in Yugoslavia on world politics. - 2.
+Discuss the role of the international agencies, especially the UN in the backdrop of the Serb-Croat War and the conflict in Bosnia-Herzegovina? - 4.
+Discuss the impact of the civil war in Yugoslavia on world politics. - 5.
 Show how ethnic factors led to the Yugoslav War?
-How influential were the Serbs in the war? - 3.
-Discuss in light of the Yugoslav Wars how the aftermath of the war shattered an otherwise independent and viable state.
+How influential were the Serbs in the war? - 6.
+Discuss in light of the Yugoslav Wars, how the aftermath of the war shattered an otherwise independent and viable state.

 - 1. How important was the role of the UN and NATO in the wars of independence in Croatia and Bosnia? - 2.
 Explain the nature of the Serb-Croat conflict. - 3.
-Write a short note on the Dayton Accords of 1995.

-4. Give an idea of the magnitude of ethnic cleansing for which Serbian leaders have been held responsible.
+Write a short note on the Dayton Accords of 1995. - 4.
+Give an idea of the magnitude of ethnic cleansing for which Serbian leaders have been held responsible.